Reading time: 16 min.

 This condition is temporary and it usually begins showing symptoms 2-3 months after a very stressful period or a traumatic physical or psychological event.
 Once the stressor has ended, telogen effluvium should resolve itself in under 6 months [10].

-The proportion of teenagers who experience telogen effluvium is mostly unknown, as it is a temporary condition which often goes unreported, but it is estimated to make up around 2-17% of hair loss cases in adolescents [11].
+The proportion of teenagers who experience telogen effluvium is mostly unknown, as it is a temporary condition which often goes unreported.
+Still, it is estimated to make up around 2-17% of hair loss cases in adolescents [11].

 TELOGEN EFFLUVIUM

-Causes: High physical and/or psychological stress (e.g. illness, trauma, vitamin deficiencies which cause hair loss, the anxiety of an exam, or a difficult break-up) [10]
+Causes: This form of hair loss characterised by thinning hair is triggered by high physical and/or psychological stress (e.g. illness, trauma, vitamin deficiencies which cause hair loss, the anxiety of an exam, or a difficult break-up) [10].

 Symptoms: